woocommerce/woocommerce-rest-api-docs/source/includes/v3/_product-categories.md

 # Product - Categories #

-This section lists all API that can be used to create, edit or otherwise manipulate product categories.
+This section lists all API endpoints that can be used to create, edit or otherwise manipulate product categories.

 ## Product Category Properties ##